U.N. chief Ban praises Iran's efforts on international dialogue

-UNITED NATIONS, Sept 19 U.N.
+UNITED NATIONS U.N.
 Secretary-General Ban Ki-moon on Thursday commended efforts by Iranian President Hassan Rouhani's government to engage with the international community and praised Tehran for releasing several prominent prisoners.

 Ban met with Iranian Foreign Minister Javad Zarif earlier on Thursday and said he plans to meet with Rouhani on the sidelines of the U.N.
 General Assembly in New York next week.
 Rouhani is due to address the United Nations on Tuesday.